TripAdvisor Deleted Reviews Warning Of Rape, Assault, Users Tell 'Journal Sentinel'

 The newspaper has been doing extensive reporting on alcohol-related safety issues at Mexican resorts.
 Now the Journal-Sentinel reports that travelers who attempted to warn other tourists about the dangers were apparently "muzzled" by TripAdvisor staff.

 You can read the full story, which includes descriptions of assault — including an alleged rape by hotel security guards — at the Journal-Sentinel.
-In at least one case, the travel review site said a deleted post violated its "family friendly" guidelines.
+In at least one case, the travel review site said a deleted post violated its "family-friendly" guidelines.

 The newspaper describes a recent forum post in which a woman asked TripAdvisor users about their concerns over safety in Mexico's Riviera Maya, specifically asking about blackouts and the risk of assault, rape or robbery.

 There were 55 replies, the Journal-Sentinel reports.
-Less than half of them, 24, were positive, reassuring the woman she'd be fine.
+Less than half of them, 24, were positive, reassuring the woman she would be fine.
 Four were irrelevant comments.
 The newspaper writes:

 "What about the other 27 posts?
 Did anyone express worry, describe problems or share experiences that might serve as warnings?